Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 10, 2018

-It shouldn't be that way, but it's that way because when it comes to criminal offenses, Los Angeles is a huge city – a huge metropolis, a giant DA's office – it's a big bureaucratic machine moving cases in and out of it and sometimes they make mistakes.
-But as a defense attorney, I have to figure out that they're going to make the mistake and be ready to counter the mistake to be able to protect my client's rights, freedom, reputation and criminal record.
+It shouldn't be that way, but it's because when it comes to criminal offenses, Los Angeles is a huge city – a huge metropolis, with a giant DA's office – it's a big bureaucratic machine that moves cases in and out, and sometimes mistakes are made.
+These mistakes could range from a delay in filing the case to a lack of thorough investigation.
+However, as a defense attorney, I must anticipate that they will make a mistake and be prepared to counter it, thereby protecting my client's rights, freedom, reputation, and criminal record.

 About the Author